 AMBASSADORS OF THE

-UNIVERSAL AFRICAN DANCE & DRUM ENSEMBLE, founded and directed by Robert and wife Wanda Dickerson in 1984 and co-directed by their oldest son Jamal and wife Ronsha Dickerson, and son Nasir Dickerson, daughters Atiya Johnson-Dickerson and Ayanna Dickerson has grown to be one of the largest professional African Dance & Drum Ensembles in the United States of America.
+UNIVERSAL AFRICAN DANCE & DRUM ENSEMBLE, founded and directed by Robert and wife Wanda Dickerson in 1984 and co-directed by their oldest son Jamal and wife Ronsha Dickerson, son Nasir Dickerson, daughters Atiya Johnson-Dickerson and Ayanna Dickerson has grown to be one of the largest professional African Dance & Drum Ensembles in the United States of America.
 The Universal African Dance & Drum Ensemble headquartered in Camden, New Jersey which includes members from Camden, New Jersey, Philadelphia, Pennsylvania and Africa.
 Universal African Dance and Drum Ensemble is blessed by having one of the best African Dance Teacher and (Djeli) Scholar, YALANI BANGOURA, from West Africa, Guinea daily on staff.

 The Universal African Dance & Drum Ensemble has also been blessed and sanctioned the best of its kind as an African-American Dance and Drum Troupe in America by scholars, historians and African Djelis (historians).
 They strive to be sensational and electrifying with their amazing Stilt Walkers, Dancers, Drummers, Ground Masquerades and with an exciting acrobatic show.
 Universal African Dance & Drum Ensemble has performed at many prominent and prestigious events, including performing for and honoring leaders of countries, celebrities, politicians, religious, business and community leaders all over America and abroad in the Caribbean of Trinidad & Tobago and Africa.
 They have also represented the beauty of African culture by performing and being viewed by millions on cable, local, national and international television.